About Children Come First

 The CCF program operates a provider network comprised of both traditional and non-traditional services.
 When youth are enrolled in CCF, their team and CCF Coordinators and/or Clinical Specialists are responsible for selecting, authorizing, and coordinating services.

-CCF Provider Directory <—Click this link to view a copy of our current CCF Provider Directory.
+Click on the links below to view a copy of our current CCF Provider Directory.

 If you would like a free paper copy of any of our handbooks or the directory, please call 608-250-6634.